The main railway station, for those who don't speak German.

 If you get on at the Munich Hauptbahnhof, you must go to tracks 27-36 on the Arnulfstrasse side of the station, about 200 meters down Platform 26.
 This is probably not the most convenient entry point unless you're right at the Hauptbahnhof.
-Note that the BOB trains also stop at Donnersbergerbrücke (connections to all S-Bahns except S-20), Harras (connections to S-7, S-27, and U-6), Siemenswerke (weekdays) or Solln (weekends) (connections to S-7, S-20, and S-27), and Holzkirchen (connections to S-3).
+Note that the BOB trains also stop at Donnersbergerbrücke (connections to all S-Bahns except S-20), Harras (connections to S-7 and U-6), Siemenswerke (weekdays) or Solln (weekends) (connections to S-7 and S-20), and Holzkirchen (connections to S-3).

 If you have a MVV day card for the entire network (gesamtnetz), it is valid on the segment from Munich to Holzkirchen, meaning you only need a ticket beyond there (i.e., Holzkirchen to your destination).
 You can purchase tickets at a BOB ticket counter, or at "BOB" ticket machines at the stations.
 Note machines are touch-screen and in German only.
 If you purchase a ticket from a machine, be sure to stamp the ticket in one of the machines marked "E" before you board.
 Note you must stamp a round-trip ticket a second time before boarding your returning train.

 Passes and Special Tickets: Both the Schönes Wochenende Ticket and Bayern-Ticket are valid for the entire route.
 BOB offers a day ticket called the "Oberland Ticket," valid from 9AM on weekdays or all day on weekends, costing EUR 16 per person.
-You can also purchase a special "BOB/MVV Ticket" valid on both BOB and the Inner Zone (Innenraum) of the MVV network for up to 5 people from 9AM until closing (EUR 27, or EUR 19 for a "single" ticket).
-In addition, there is a "Guten Tag" ticket, valid on the BOB as well as MERIDIAN Trains between Munich and Salzburg (not valid weekday mornings before 9AM, cost EUR 17 for one, plus EUR 4 for each additional person up to 5).
+You can also purchase a special "BOB/MVV Ticket" valid on both BOB and the Inner Zone (Innenraum) of the MVV network for up to 5 people from 9AM until 3AM the following day (until 1AM on the MVV) (EUR 29, or EUR 20 for a "single" ticket).
+In addition, there is a "Guten Tag" ticket, valid on the BOB as well as MERIDIAN Trains between Munich and Salzburg (not valid weekday mornings before 9AM, cost EUR 21 for one, plus EUR 4 for each additional person up to 5).
 Eurail / German Rail passes are NOT accepted.

 Munich's Hauptbahnhof, or main train station, is quite an amazing transportation hub.
-You can think of it as 4 stations in one: The main tracks for the longer trains (tracks 11-26); two "mini-stations" on either side servicing local trains, private trains (e.g., BOB and ALEX), and some S-Bahns (tracks 5-10 and tracks 27-36); and the underground station ("Hauptbahnhof Tief," Tracks 1-2) for the S-Bahn (S-1 through S-8).
+You can think of it as 4 stations in one: The main tracks for the longer trains (tracks 11-26); two "mini-stations" on either side servicing local trains, private trains (e.g., BOB and ALEX), and some S-Bahns (tracks 5-10, and the "Starnberger Flügelbahnhof" at tracks 27-36); and the underground station ("Hauptbahnhof Tief," Tracks 1-2) for the S-Bahn (S-1 through S-8).
 You can also get to the Hauptbahnhof by U-Bahn (U-1, U-2, U-4, and U-5), the Lufthansa Airport Bus, and several trams.

 From here, you can get trains to just about anywhere in Europe.
-Among the destinations reachable via night train: Amsterdam, Berlin, Budapest, Florence, Hamburg, Naples, Paris, Rome, Venice, and Zagreb.
-UPDATE: The direct night train between Munich and Copenhagen has been discontinued.
+Among the destinations reachable via night train: Amsterdam, Berlin, Budapest, Milan, Hamburg, Rome, Venice, and Zagreb.

 The train station itself has an impressive number of services, to include food stands, a grocery store, a Starbucks, not one but two Burger Kings, luggage lockers, a EURAIDE office, and a full-service travel center ("Reisezentrum" -- go here to validate your railpass).